MicrosoftDocs/azure-docs/articles/active-directory/verifiable-credentials/verifiable-credentials-configure-verifier.md

 1. In the *active-directory-verifiable-credentials-dotnet-main* directory, open **Visual Studio Code**.
 Select the project inside the *1. asp-net-core-api-idtokenhint* directory.

 1. Under the project root folder, open the *appsettings.json* file.
-This file contains information about your Azure AD verifiable credentials.
+This file contains information about your credentials in Azure AD Verifiable Credentials.
 Update the following properties with the information that you have previously recorded during the earlier steps.

     1. **Tenant ID**: Your tenant ID
     1. **Client ID**: Your client ID